Desperate Oregon heads to Washington State

 “I’m not going to lie.
 I didn’t even know I went 9-for-9.
 I was just playing,” Gueye said.
 “Coach told me, ‘You didn’t miss a shot.’
 I’m like, ‘Yeah, I didn’t grab a rebound either.’
 It felt great, though.
 It always feels good to see the work pay off.”

 Gueye scored 19 points earlier this season when the Cougars lost 74-60 to the Ducks in Eugene.
-Fante scored 22 points for Oregon.
+Dante scored 22 points for Oregon.

 –Field Level Media